Syrian Civil War Fast Facts

 May 27, 2013 - US Senator John McCain visits rebels in Syria.
 It is reported that he is the highest ranking US official to visit since the beginning of the war.

-June 13, 2013 - US President Barack Obama says that Syria has crossed a "red line" with its use of chemical weapons, including the nerve agent sarin gas, against rebels.
+June 13, 2013 - US President Barack Obama says that Syria has crossed a "red line" with its use of chemical weapons against rebels.
 His administration indicates that it will be stepping up its support of the rebels, who have been calling for the United States and others to provide arms needed to battle Assad's forces.

 July 6, 2013 - Ahmad Assi Jarba is elected the new leader of the Syrian National Coalition.